Scottish Graduate School of Social Science - Economic and Social Research Council Funding

 Further details about the DTP can be found at: Scottish Graduate School of Social Science

-Applicants must be students from the UK or EU countries and satisfy the eligibility criteria of the ESRC.
+Applicants must satisfy the eligibility criteria of the ESRC.
 Please see the Scottish Graduate School of Social Science for further details.

 - Candidates must meet all ESRC eligibility requirements.